prideven/CMPE_283_Assignment2-modify-cpuid/README.md

     I modify function kvm_emulate_cpuid in the following file: linux/arch/x86/kvm/cupid.c, and vmx_handle_exit in the following file: linux/arch/x86/kvm/vmx/vmx.c

-2. Build the updated code: After changing the code in KVM for the assignment, you can rebuild using the same “make” sequence of commands, that is use make-module     commands mentioned above.
+2. Build the updated code: After changing the code in KVM for the assignment requirement, you can rebuild using the same “make” sequence commands or simply use       below command.

+    sudo make -j 2 && sudo make modules_install -j 2 && sudo make install -j 2 (*This will show you any error if you have and this way you can check fast, if no        error than follow next step to load and unload)

-3. Load and unload the kvm kernel module (kvm.ko) and kvm-intel module (kvm-       intel.ko) using the following commands:
+3. Load and unload the kvm kernel module (kvm.ko) and kvm-intel module (kvm-intel.ko) using the following commands:

     sudo rmmod arch/x86/kvm/kvm-intel.ko